dantean/HTML-Webpage-Demo/README.md

 - first image of work is not larger than the other
 - app is not responsive to smaller screens
-- incorrect folder structure
 - no comments on code
-- repo name not unique
-- readme missing link to deployed app and screenshot
-- commit messages not descriptive